-The Governing Body does not:
+The Governing Body will not:

-- Have a role in dealing with individual cases - Have a right to know the details of individual cases (unless it is in relation to an allegation against the Principal).
+- Have a role in dealing with individual cases - Receive any personal details of individuals involved in, or alleged to be involved in, any safeguarding incident, unless it is in relation to an allegation against the Principal.

-The Designated Safeguarding Lead:
+Senior Designated Safeguarding Lead:

-(DSL: Assistant Principal Student Experience) There is a senior lead on safeguarding within the College.
+There is a senior lead on safeguarding within the College.
 It is their responsibility to ensure standardisation and parity between areas of safeguarding practice and policy.
 This member will report at least annually to the Corporation regarding the appropriate policies and procedures and will provide a statistical analysis of safeguarding incidents and all training and related CPD undertaken.